SaneBow/PiDTLN/README.md

   * Enable `snd-aloop` with `sudo modprobe snd_aloop`.
 You may want to add a line `snd-aloop` in `/etc/modules` to automatically enable it on boot.
   * Now check `arecord -l`, you should able to see two new Loopback devices.
   * Run DTLN with `python3 rt_dtln_ns.py -o 'Loopback 0' --measure`, you should see processing times < 6ms.
 If your processing time is longer you may need a more powerful device.
 If you see a lot of "input underflow" try to adjust the latency for a higher value, e.g., `--latency 0.5`.
-  * Run `arecord -D hw:Loopback,1 rec.wav` in a separate shell to record denoised audio.
+  * Run `arecord -D hw:Loopback,1 -f float_le -r 16000 -c 1 -V mono rec.wav` in a separate shell to record denoised audio.
 Then listen to it or open with Audacity.
 You should noice obvious noise removal and clear voice.

 ### Setup DTLN as a Service
-  * Add the below entry to `/etc/asound.conf`.
-Which adds a virtual mic with DTLN output and set it as the default capturing device system wide.
   * Add the `dtln_ns.service` to `/etc/systemd/user/` and enable it with `systemctl --global enable dtln_ns`
-  * Reboot and record some audio to see if DTLN NS is taking effect.
+  * Reboot and record some audio from `hw:Loopback,1` to see if DTLN NS is running and taking effect.

 # Acoustic Echo Cancellation